NREL/BuildingMOTIF/libraries/README.md

 This library contains a subset of the Brick v1.3 distribution, allowing the use of Brick types as "templates" for building models.
 This also contains a set of shapes that verify that a model conforms to the Brick v1.3 requirements.

+### Chiller Plant

+This is a set of templates for simple chiller plants with some basic points.